ajdavis/emptysquare-hugo/emptysquare/content/review-cornus-atomic-commit-for-cloud-storage.md

 # My Evaluation

 This seems like a worthwhile improvement to 2PC on top of cloud storage.
 If you're already using cloud storage for your distributed database, there are useful ideas here.
-I have three thoughts.
+I have four thoughts.

+## Thought One: The Storage Hierarchy

+Cornus works correctly so long as participants use the `LogOnce` API to write log messages directly to cloud storage whenever they vote, commit, or abort, but this incurs cloud storage's latency for those writes.
+You might prefer participants write to a local cache instead, and asynchronously flush to cloud storage&mdash;this would be lower-latency but it won't work with Cornus.
+Imagine that some participants think participant P is dead.
+They write `ABORT` to P's log.
+If P is actually alive and has a local copy of its log, its copy will be inconsistent with cloud storage, and the participants will disagree about the transaction's outcome.

+So it's essential in Cornus for `LogOnce` to write directly to cloud storage; this might make Cornus higher latency in total than a protocol that writes asynchronously to the cloud.
+The tradeoffs will be specific to your system's architecture and usage.

-## Thought One: Consistency
+## Thought Two: Consistency

 What about [reading your writes](https://jepsen.io/consistency/models/read-your-writes)?